Why coordination capacity matters now

 The system designer who can see the coordination layer builds differently.
 The clinician who can name their coordination work can claim it.
 The coordinator who has language for what they carry can share it with a colleague who has never had words for the same weight.

 The study and the six dimensions are making the invisible measurable.
-The MicroShift implementation experiments are making it actionable.

 The question is not whether coordination matters.
 The question is whether it gets seen and acted on in time.